willfleury/metrics-agent/README.md

     system:
         httpPort: 9899

-Additional reporting systems can be added for each agent programatically if required.
+Additional reporting systems can be added for each agent programmatically if required.
 Alternatively an additional Java agent could be attached to send the JMX metrics to e.g. Graphite for Dropwizard.
 The benefit of this approach is that it doesn't care how many metric registries are started within the application or by the agent(s).

 ### Logger Configuration